Depression

 Teen Depression Statistics

-What Causes Depression In Teens?
+What Causes Depression in Teens?

 • A family history of depression (psychosocial or learned behaviors)